AlabhyaVaibhav/alex_context_nlg_dataset/README.md

     alex/tools/crowdflower/nlg_job/generate_reply_tasks.py -o abstract/abstract.tsv > tasks/tasks.tsv
     (head -n 1 tasks/tasks.tsv && tail -n +2 tasks/tasks.tsv | shuf) > tasks/tasks-shuffled.tsv

-   The reply tasks are shuffled so that they don't appear in a regular order on CrowdFlower (otherwise, CF users would always get very similar tasks in one batch).
+   The reply tasks are shuffled so that they do not appear in a regular order on CrowdFlower (otherwise, CF users would always get very similar tasks in one batch).
    The `-o` switch stores context frequency information with each task.